OfficeDev/office-js-docs-pr/docs/quickstarts/sso-quickstart-customize.md

 ---
-title: "SSO quick start part 2 - add new Microsoft Graph functionality"
+title: "Add Microsoft Graph functionality to your SSO quick start project"
-description: Learn how to add new Microsoft Graph functionality to the SSO-enabled add-in that you created in part 1. ms.date: 10/20/2021 ms.prod: non-product-specific ms.localizationpriority: medium
+description: Learn how to add new Microsoft Graph functionality to the SSO-enabled add-in that you created. ms.date: 10/20/2021 ms.prod: non-product-specific ms.localizationpriority: medium
 ---

-# SSO quick start part 2 - add new Microsoft Graph functionality
+# Add Microsoft Graph functionality to your SSO quick start project

 > [!IMPORTANT]
 > This article builds upon the SSO-enabled add-in that's created by completing the [single sign-on (SSO) quick start](sso-quickstart.md).
 Please complete the quick start before reading this article.